Effective aspect ratio of helices in shear flow: Geometric effective aspect ratio

+Our goal is to find an aspect ratio based solely on the geometry of the helix that is a good predictor of the fraction of time helices spend aligned with the shear flow for a wide range of helical parameters.
+We note that for large $n$ and $a$, $r_{\psi}\approx {a}/({2\sqrt{2}}) \approx 0.35 a$, with significant deviations only for small $n$ (large pitch).
+Indeed $\lim_{n\to\infty}r_\psi=a/(2\sqrt{2})$ for all $a$ and $\psi$.
+This suggest an approximate geometrical aspect ratio based solely on $a$, $r_a=a/(2\sqrt{2})$.
+As can be seen in Fig. \ref{r_Gint}, $r_\psi \approx r_a$ for $n \geq 5$.
+However, as discussed below, we find that $r_a$ is not a good predictor of the fraction of time helices spend aligned with the shear flow for much of the parameter range consider here.

+It is perhaps not surprising that helix parameters beyond the bounding cylinder aspect ratio need to be taken into account to accurately describe the tumbling trajectories.
+Thus we introduce an alternative purely geometrical aspect ratio, which we denote as $r_G$, produced by taking $\psi=\pi/4$ in Eq. \ref{rGpsi}. $r_G$ can be calculated from Eq. \ref{rGpsi} and is given by

-Below we show that taking $\psi=\pi/4$ results in a geometrical aspect ratio, $r_G$, that works quite well as a predictor of the fraction of time helices spend aligned with the shear flow.
-Using $a=\ell/r$, which is twice the aspect ratio of the helix's bounding cylinder, we find
+Below we show that $r_G$ works quite well as a predictor of the fraction of time helices spend aligned with the shear flow for all of the parameters studied here, despite the variation of $\psi$ during a trajectory.